The Evergreen Story

 The Booth at Evergreen

 Welcome to The Booth!
 Originally a servants hallway, we’ve repurposed this small closet into a recording studio for the public to use.
-Equipped with two microphones, recording software, and a soundboard to help you record, this sound booth is also home to our upcoming secret audio project!
-(To Be Announced August 20th, 2021.)
+Equipped with two microphones, recording software, and a soundboard to help you record!
+Special thanks to the Helen Creighton Folklore Society in helping us with the Booth.

 Contact us for more info on how to book the booth!